-5 Sampling and storage
+5 Sampling, handling and storage ISO 22125-2:2019

-Sampling, handling, and storage of the water shall be done as specified in ISO 5667-1, ISO 5667-3 and ISO 5667-10 and guidance is given for the different types of water in References [16] to [23].
+Sampling, handling and storage of the water shall be done as specified in ISO 5667-1, ISO 5667-3 and ISO 5667-10 and guidance is given for the different types of water in References [13] to [20].
 It is important that the laboratory receives a sample that is truly representative and has not been damaged or modified during transportation or storage.

 The sample is filtered to remove suspended matter using a 0,45 μ m filter.
 A smaller pore size filter can also be used, but the filtration might be more tedious and time consuming.
-Technetium (VII) is not strongly adsorbed to plastic or glass container, but it can be reduced by the organic matter in the sample to technetium oxide (TcO2).
+Technetium (VII) is not strongly adsorbed to plastic or glass container, but it could be reduced by the organic matter in the sample to technetium oxide (TcO2).
 After filtration, the sample is acidified with nitric acid (HNO3) to 0,01 mol·l-1 HNO3.
 Then, hydrogen peroxide (H2O2) is added to maintain Tc as TcO4- and reduce its adsorption to the container.
-An addition of H2O2 to bring the sample to a concentration of 0,02 mol l-1 is recommended for the sample.
+An addition of H2O2 to bring the sample to a concentration of 0,02 mol·l-1 is recommended for the sample.